earchibong/Springboot-EC2-Jenkins/documentationa.md

 docker-compose version

 # note 1: install all dependencies on the Jenkins server
-# note 2: install docker and docker-compose also on the app server
+# note 2: install docker and docker-compose on both the jenkins and app instances

 ```